matomo-org/developer-documentation/docs/media-analytics/faq.md

 Make sure to call this method as early as possible, for example just after `_paq.push(['setSiteId', 'X'])`.

-## Using MediaAnalytics when using multiple Piwik JavaScript trackers
+## How do I setup media analytics when using multiple Piwik JavaScript trackers?

 Piwik lets you track a website into different Piwik installations or into different Piwik websites.
 Learn more about using [Multiple Piwik trackers on the JavaScript Tracking guide](/guides/tracking-javascript-guide#multiple-piwik-trackers).